Founder and Director of LIA Institute

-Katarina created a curriculum of several educational programs for C level executives, leaders, managers and public as well as her own method of stress relief (Lincz Method).
+Katarina created a curriculum of several educational soft skills programmes for C level executives, managers and public as well as her own method of stress relief (Lincz Method).
 She has given lectures in countries in the EU where she is based, but also in Australia and the USA.
 She gained her education at different institutions including Oxford.

-Katarina is also one of the tutors at PwC Academy Slovakia.
+She is also one of the tutors in PwC Academy Slovakia.

 Katarina is a former professional athlete in the extreme sport of Freediving.
 She reached the depth of eighty-five metres on a single breath of air, which ranked her the third deepest female dive with monofin in the world in 2013.
-She is still a holder of all depth national records.
+She is still a holder of all depth national records for Slovak Republic.
 Katarina have been in top sport for nearly 10 years and she is still training occasionally.

-She shares her experiences and real story with managing stress and performing ‘out of comfort zone’ during deep dives in the ocean with her clients.
-She explains how certain skills and winning mindset can be used in under pressure situations in the office and everyday life.
+She shares her experiences and real story with managing stress and performing ‘out of comfort zone’ , with her clients.
+She explains how certain skills and winning mindset of athletes can be used in under pressure situations in the office and everyday life.

-Slovak Bar Association published 3 publications of Katarina which address stress and wellbeing of lawyers.
+Slovak Bar Association published 3 publications of Katarina which address stress and well-being o lawyers.
 Katarina’s story of her own burnout was published in the Forbes book, Nevyhoreni.
-Her experiences and tips for stress management are featured in the media like Forbes, RedBull, MarieClaire, Alpha Medical Press and others.
+Her tips for stress management are featured in the media like Forbes, RedBull, MarieClaire, Alpha Medical Press and others.